andim/andim.github.io/index.md

 ### News

+- Mar 5 2020: I will give an invited talk at the APS march meeting in the [Population dynamics in time-varying environments](http://meetings.aps.org/Meeting/MAR20/Session/U27) session.
-- 10/19: We are organizing a conference at PCTS on [Sensing chemical spaces](http://bit.ly/chemspaces) in Princeton December 11-13.
-Signup is free but required.
+- December 11-13 2019: We have organized a conference at PCTS on [Sensing chemical spaces](http://bit.ly/chemspaces).
+Video recordings of the lectures are available [here](http://www.kaltura.com/tiny/opthb).
+{:.horn}

 ### Selected Publications